-Symptoms of schizophrenia affect people in 3 different ways.
-These are:
+Symptoms of schizophrenia affect people in three different ways:

 Positive Symptoms

-A set of symptoms known to cause psychotic conduct not seen in healthy people.
+A set of symptoms that causes psychotic behavior not seen in healthy people.
 These symptoms represent what makes a person with schizophrenia lose touch with reality.
-They include:
+They include: ⁸

 - Delusions